Flansburg Banner

 My paternal grandfather, Lloyd, was married in South Dakota to Lucille Elsie Jones and resided there awhile where my father, Gary Lee Flansburg, was born in 1947.
 When my father was a teenager, Lloyd moved the family to Puyallup, Washington.

-After returning from the war, my maternal grandfather, Clifford, began working on a ranch in Woodward, Oklahoma, where he met my grandmother, Bonnie, at the Pollyanna Café.
-The couple quickly fell in love and married in 1947, just five months after Bonnie's 18th birthday.
+After returning from the war, my maternal grandfather, Clifford, began working on a ranch in Woodward, Oklahoma, where he met my grandmother, Bonny, at the Pollyanna Café.
+The couple quickly fell in love and married in 1947, just five months after Bonny's 18th birthday.

 Connie Nelson